bitcraze/bitcraze-website/src/products/crazyflie-2.md

 Or why not clone our iOS repository and get into some ObjectiveC/Swift.

 If you are into embedded systems, there is a lot of processor power that you can use in the STM32F405 for doing experiments, improvements and new features.

-Finally we have the expansion port that allows you to easily experiment, prototype and design your own hardware.
+The expansion decks allow you to experiment, prototype and design your own hardware.

 Take a look in the [Development secton](/development-overview/) to get started.